 A 150mm diameter water service is required to supply the proposed building.
 A second 150mm diameter water service will be provided to ensure redundancy.
-The two (2) proposed services are separated by the existing isolation valve on Daly Avenue near the intersection with Nicholas Street.
+The two (2) proposed services will be separated by a proposed isolation valve on the existing Nicholas Street watermain.

 A 150mm diameter sanitary service is proposed from the building to the existing 525mm diameter concrete sanitary sewer within Nicholas Street.
 The City of Ottawa advised that there are no capacity concerns with the existing sanitary sewers surrounding the site.
+An interior sanitary sampling port will be provided and will be coordinated with the Mechanical Consultant to determine the final location.

 A 200mm diameter storm service is proposed from the building to the existing 600mm diameter polyvinyl chloride storm sewer within Daly Avenue.
-The uncontrolled flows from all roof surfaces and a portion of the front entrance will be directed to a 142m3 cistern to be located within the underground parking garage.
-The flows in the cistern will be pumped or gravity drain to the proposed storm service at a maximum allowable rate of 9.9L/s.
+The uncontrolled flows from all roof surfaces and a portion of the front entrance will be directed to a 142m^3 cistern to be located within the underground parking garage.
+The flows in the cistern will be pumped to the proposed storm service at a maximum allowable rate of 9.9L/s.
 The remaining portion of the front entrance will sheet flow to Nicolas Street.
 The stormwater runoff from the proposed site for the 100-year event will be controlled to the pre-development 5-year flow of 27.2L/s